DRUG FRENZY

 hawks?
 Historians point out that Americans have long been prone to

 episodes of "moral panic."
-One year it's communism; the next it's missing
+One year it's communism; the next it's

 children--or terrorism, or AIDS, or cyanide-laced cold pills.